 There are two major marinas serving Athens - Alimos and Laviron.
-Both have large boat rental fleets that include luxury yacht charter, catamaran, motor yacht and monohull sailing yacht charters to suit a range of budgets from the very small to extremely large.
+Both have large boat rental fleets that include luxury yacht charter, catamaran charter, monohull sailing yachts and motor yacht charters to suit a range of budgets from the very small to extremely large.

 Max Length 60m (196.8 Feet)